 The Revenue model is a strategy for managing company revenue.
 It will determine the types and sources of revenue that your business will generate.
 It projects how a product and service will generate revenue.

-Top 10 Most Effective Revenue Model
+Top 10 Most Effective Types of Revenue Model For Startups

 1. Ad-Based Revenue Model

 Ad based revenue models require creating ads for product, service, or app and placing them on high traffic channels.
 Google's Adsense is one of the most practical and common tool to get ads for your website.
 For most websites, AdSense will make about $5-10 per 1,000 page views.

 Affiliate revenue is an affiliate web-based revenue model in which you signup with a company to promote their products via links.
 You receive a small commission for the sales of the product or if someone executes the desired action.